Friday, October 18, 2024

 "Foreigner", automatic citizenship

-There will be room to improvement after this significant milestone to finetune the interest of Sabah and Sarawak in which one complain was over the removal of the automatic citizenship for children of permanent PR.
+There will be room for improvement after this significant milestone to finetune the interest of Sabah and Sarawak, in which one complain was over the removal of the automatic citizenship for children of permanent PR.

-So happen this was one of the grouses by Dr Mahathir against Pak Lah for the then South Johor Economic Region (SJER or now called Iskandar Region).
+So happen this was one of the grouses of Dr Mahathir against Pak Lah for launching the then South Johor Economic Region (SJER or now called Iskandar Region).

-He should pay homage to his liberal masters in the west to be updated by the rise in right wing politics against immigration and refugees.
+He should pay homage to his liberal masters in the west for an update on the rise of right wing politics against immigration and refugees.

 Same argument from legal activists which were former PKR politicians and supporters.
 Wake-up to realpolitik.
 One can't have the cake and eat it too.
 Go join PN.